-This article is part of our June series about the future of work.
+This article, which originally ran in June, is part of our September 2018 series about the state of advertising.
 Click here for more.

 Two hundred sixty-six billion dollars.
 That’s how much advertisers around the world are expected to spend on digital advertising this year, according to eMarketer.
 And in just three short years from now, that amount is forecast to reach $376 billion—a 41% increase.

 Looking ahead, industry experts agree that budgets will shift to more controlled environments, with targeting that looks at context versus just demographics.
 Additionally, advertising will be able to take into account how people feel about a particular experience.

 “Given that Instagram wasn’t even launched a decade ago and today counts more than 800 million active monthly users, I have no doubt that [what’s ahead for] the ad industry will look absolutely nothing like it does today,” said Jennifer Breithaupt, global consumer CMO at Citi, in an exclusive interview with CMO.com.
 “And that’s incredibly exciting.”

 What else can marketers expect?
 CMO.com spoke to leading players from the brand, agency, publisher, and ad-tech worlds, who pointed to six big-picture trends for the future of advertising.

 The Future Of Advertising Will Be More Automated …

 Over 70% of digital video and over 80% of display ads are forecasted to be bought through automated channels this year, according to eMarketer.